haezera/haezera/README.md

     pytrading implements multiple well known trading stratgies, such as Simple Moving Average (SMA), Volume Weighted Average Price (VWAP) and Awesome Oscillator (AO).
 There have already been multiple features implemented - please check out the repository for more info!
     <h3>personal portfolio website</h3>
     My personal portfolio website is constantly being maintained and updated with more information and things I want to add.
 It was made with HTML/CSS/JS, and was my first introduction to web development.
-    <h3>algorithmic game theory in poker</h3>
-    This is a personal research project that considers poker in two lenses - a fair divison lens and a unfair money accumulation lens.
-The goal of the project is to consider how different decisions that players make (called 'villains' in poker), can affect the optimal decisions as the player (called the 'hero').

 </div>